MarcBresson/Button-Cpp-library/readme.md

 ```cpp
 bool isHeld(unsigned long timeout);
 ```
 Returns true while the button is held for at least `timeout`.
-If you want to have different actions in regard of how long the button *was* held, see the `hold_actions` example in the `examples` folder.

 default timeout: 1s.